openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 * Use git clone in Android Studio as shown in screenshots below.
-Select "Check out project from Version Control" with "Github" as concrete system.
+Select "Check out project from Version Control" with "Github" as concrete version control system.
 ![Screenshot 10](../../images/Installation_Screenshot_10.png)
 ![Screenshot 11](../../images/Installation_Screenshot_11.png)

 Login to Github with your account information of user-id and password.
-(To make login next time easier you can select "save credentials" though he remembers your login information.
-But that's not important at all.)
+To make login next time easier you can select "save credentials" though he remembers your login information.
 ![Screenshot 12](../../images/Installation_Screenshot_12.png)

-Fill in the URL to the main AndroidAPS repositoryc ("https://github.com/MilosKozak/AndroidAPS") and click "clone".
+Fill in the URL to the main AndroidAPS repository ("https://github.com/MilosKozak/AndroidAPS") and click "clone".
 ![Screenshot 13](../../images/Installation_Screenshot_13.png)

 Android Studio will start cloning.
 Don't click "Background" as it goes fast and makes things more complicate at the moment.